Amy Casey Cooks

 grilled drunken clams with toasted bread.

 When I want to relax, but prepare a gourmet meal, drunken clams is to my go to recipe.
-It's one of my all time favorite seafood dishes along with my mussels marinara.
+It's one of my all time favorite seafood recipes along with my mussels marinara.
 My recipe gives the classic clams in wine sauce a wonderful and delicious twist.

 The wine and garlic sauce is so luxurious as it includes heavy cream and butter.
 You'll want a whole loaf of crusty bread to soak up all the goodness.
 I add chunks of smoky kielbasa, cherry tomatoes and lots of fresh parsley and basil too.